Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Introduction

-In measurement, client sends measurement angles to server, and guide him to perform measurement-based computations on brickwork state.
-To prevent the accumulation and propagation of qubits in computing, it is necessary to perform fault-tolerant quantum computation.
-The quantum error-correcting codes can be considered as logical unites to take the place of original qubits on brickwork state.
-Quantum gates must be fault tolerant in the quantum computing circuit.
-The measurements of logical qubits on brickwork state are also required to be fault tolerant.
-Since the qubits, quantum gates and measurements are different from previous states, the security of the fault-tolerant blind quantum computation are needed to be re-demonstrated based on original protocol.
-The challenge is the $\epsilon$-blindness of a practical fault-tolerant protocol.
-The good fault tolerance requires a lot of redundant qubits to resist the spread of qubit errors.
-Hence, other challenge is to trade off between quantum resource consumption and fault tolerance.
+{\bf \textit{Challenge \uppercase\expandafter{\romannumeral2}:}} In the measurement process, the client sends measurement angles to the server, which uses these angles to perform measurement-based computations on the brickwork state.
+To prevent the accumulation and propagation of qubit errors in computing, it is crucial to perform fault-tolerant quantum computation.
+This requires the qubits, quantum gates, and measurements in the computation to be fault-tolerant in the MBQC setting.
+To achieve this, each qubit of the brickwork state can be encoded as a logical unit using quantum error-correcting code.
+In this process, one challenge is to ensure the proposed fault-tolerant blind quantum computation protocol is $\epsilon$-blind.
+Another challenge is to balance the trade-off between the quantum resources consumption and the level of fault tolerance, as a higher fault tolerance often requires a larger number of redundant qubits to counteract the spread of qubit errors.